MicrosoftDocs/azure-docs/articles/virtual-machines/linux/tutorial-mean.md

 > [!div class="checklist"]
 > * Create a Linux VM
 > * Install Node.js
-> * Install MongoDB and setup the server
+> * Install MongoDB and set up the server
 > * Install Express and set up routes to the server
 > * Access the routes with AngularJS
 > * Run the application